facebook/proxygen/README.md

 `RequestHandler`.
 An `HTTPServer` takes some configuration and is given a `RequestHandlerFactory`.
-Once the server is started, the installed `RequestHandlerFactory` spawns a `RequestHandler` for each HTTP request. `RequestHandler` is a simple interface users of the library implement.
+Once the server is started, the installed `RequestHandlerFactory` spawns a `RequestHandler` for each HTTP request. `RequestHandler` is a simple interface user of the library implement.
 Subclasses of `RequestHandler` should use the inherited protected member `ResponseHandler* downstream_` to send the response.